Jimmy Alapag: Formal retirement in the PBA

 On November 3, 2016, Alapag announced in a YouTube video by Alaska Aces player Eric Menk that he will no longer play for the Meralco Bolts in the 2016–17 PBA season hence his formal retirement in the PBA at the age of 39, after playing for 13 years for the Talk N' Text and Meralco teams.

 Coaching career

 Gilas Pilipinas, Talk 'N Text, Meralco, and San Miguel

 After retiring from international basketball, Alapag was quickly tapped by then-Gilas Pilipinas head coach Tab Baldwin as one of the team's assistant coaches.
 Alapag also served as the team consultant for the Talk 'N Text Tropang Texters.
 He left those positions once he unretired for the Meralco Bolts.

-After the 2015–16 season, Alapag became an assistant coach for Meralco.
+After the 2015–16 season, Alapag became an team consultant for Meralco.
 He also became an assistant coach for Gilas Pilipinas once again, this time under Chot Reyes.
 He was also an assistant coach for the Gilas team that competed in the 2019 SEA Games under Coach Tim Cone.

 In 2019, Alapag became one of the assistant coaches for the San Miguel Beermen.